 This is a new development.

-The display starts at midnight, and is as spectacular as the famous one in the Esplanade Square’s bandstand in Corfu Town.
+The display starts at midnight and is as spectacular as the famous one in Esplanade Square’s bandstand in Corfu Town.

 The fires of St. John

-On 22nd June, the day of St. John, the Womens Association of Benitses has undertaken responsibility to organise the celebration of his feast day with Lampatines (jumping over fires).
+On 22nd June, the day of St. John, the Women’s Association of Benitses has undertaken the responsibility to organize the celebration of his feast day with Lampatines (jumping over fires).

 The Lampatines are the fires of St. John as we call them in the Ionian isles.

 Anniversary of the Union with Greece – The Achilleian race

 In recent years the union of Corfu with Greece in 1864 is officially celebrated here on May 21st when there is a parade of the schools accompanied by the band of the City in the presence of officials.